 - Balsamic vinegar: Monash University’s Low FODMAP Diet App lists balsamic vinegar as containing the FODMAP fructose and is low FODMAP in quantities of up to 1 tablespoon or 21 grams per serving.
 See "Is balsamic vinegar low FODMAP?" section above for more detailed FODMAP info.

 - Liquid stevia: I find this dressing tastes best with a tiny bit of sweetener added.
-I use liquid stevia as it is low FODMAP and low carb/Keto, but you could use pure maple syrup if eating Paleo to taste (I’d start with ¼ teaspoon, taste, and add more if needed), 1 tablespoon coconut aminos if eating Whole30, or your low FODMAP sweetener of choice to taste.
+I use liquid stevia as it is low FODMAP and low carb/Keto, but you could use pure maple syrup if eating Paleo to taste (I’d start with ¼ teaspoon, taste, and add more if needed).
+Omit if eating Whole30.

 - Storage: This vinaigrette keeps best when stored at room temperature, but it should only be kept 3-4 days.
 I keep mine in the refrigerator for up to 2 weeks, but it congeals in the colder temperature.
-If that happens, I stick it in the microwave for 5-10 seconds to liquify and shake to combine.
+If that happens, I either remove it from the refrigerator a minimum of 10 minutes prior to serving, and then shake to recombine after it has warmed up a bit.
+If I need it urgently, I stick it in the microwave for 5-10 seconds to liquify and shake to recombine.